-Fig. 6: Category 2: An intermediate configuration
+Figure 6.
+Category 2: An intermediate configuration.

-Category 3: A complex configuration - In this category, we present the most complex version, the CAMI AAL architecture [33] derived from our generic model, and represented in Fig. 7.
-The latter supports various sensors (e.g. A multitude of health and home monitoring sensors like the A&D UA-651 BLE blood pressure sensor [10], Fibaro temperature and motion sensor FGMS-001 [2], Fitbit bracelet [3], Vibby fall detection sensor [11], etc.), data collector, local controller (EXYS9200-SNG [1] referred as CAMI gateway), the CAMI cloud, and third party health platforms like Open Tele [5] and [4].
-There is a set of user interfaces (UI) in CAMI, including robotic platforms (TIAGo [9] and Pepper [7]), mobile phone and vocal interface to facilitate the interaction with the elderly user.
+• Category 3: A complex configuration-In this category, we present the most complex version, the CAMI AAL architecture [2] derived from our generic model, and represented in Figure 7.
+The latter supports various sensors (e.g., a multitude of health and home monitoring sensors like the A&D UA-651 BLE blood pressure sensor [20], Fibaro temperature and motion sensor FGMS-001 [21], Fibit bracelet [22], Vibby fall detection sensor [23], etc.), data collector, local controller (EXYS9200-SNG [24] referred as CAMI gateway), the CAMI cloud, and third party health platforms like Open Tele [25,26].
+There is a set of user interfaces (UI) in CAMI, including robotic platforms (TIAGo [27] and Pepper [28]), mobile phone and vocal interface to facilitate the interaction with the elderly user.
 There is also a local backup of DSS in the CAMI gateway apart from the cloud.
-The communication between various modules can employ a variety of communication protocols, for instance, Bluetooth, Zigbee, Wifi, etc..
-The local processor is called the CAMI gateway and is responsible for all critical functionalities.
-The Message Queue is implemented by Rabbit MQ Message Broker [8].
+The communication between various modules can employ a variety of communication protocols, for instance, Bluetooth, Zigbee, Wifi, etc. The local processor is called the CAMI gateway and is responsible for all critical functionalities.
+The Message Queue is implemented by Rabbit MQ Message Broker [29].
 The DSS is complex and employs context modeling, fuzzy logic, RBR and CBR.
 There are also redundant copies of DSS in the local controller and cloud controller.

-Fig. 7: Category 3: A complex configuration: The CAMI AAL System Architecture [33]
+Figure 7.
+Category 3: A complex configuration: The CAMI AAL System Architecture [2].

-In the following, we present the modeling and analysis of the simplest architecture (Category 1), as well as of the most complex one, the CAMI architecture (Category 3).
+In the following, we present the modeling and analysis of the simplest architecture (Category 1), by exhaustive model-checking as well as of the most complex one, the CAMI architecture (Category 3) by statistical model checking.
 We start by describing the use-case scenarios and system requirements of the two architecture instantiations, in the following section.

-4.1 Use Case Scenarios and System Requirements
+4.1.
+Use Case Scenarios and System Requirements

-AAL systems should assist the elderly users with a variety of health, homerelated functions, as well as social inclusion ones.
+AAL systems should assist elderly users with a variety of health and home-related functions, as well as social inclusion ones.
 Let us assume the following critical scenarios where we can employ systems whose architectures conform to the ones of Categories 1 and 3 described above, respectively.